GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-17.md

 old and new packages can co-exist.

 Below is an example of what happens when a new major version of a leaf library is partially adopted.
-Start with the following dependency chain (both gax-java and grpc-java depend on guava 20.0):
+Suppose gax-java and grpc-java depend on guava 20.0:

 ```
 gax-java 1.29.0 ->